Skip to content

 • CPU cores >= 1

-• If built-in MySQL, Redis are not used, system requirements can be further reduced
+• If the built-in MySQL, Redis are not used, system requirements can be further reduced

 DataFlux Func defaults to using port 8088 for access.
-If this port is occupied by another program, you can choose another port, such as 9000.
+If this port is occupied by other programs, you can choose another port, for example: 9000.

 --install-dir={installation directory} Specify Installation Directory